MatherLyn/18-miles-shop/README.md

 ### We are students:
 - Studying at South China University of China
 - Majoring in Computer Science.
-- Software engineering class group work.
+- This is our software engineering class group work.
 Created by @create-react-app.

 ### Attention:
 Time pressed(4 days for frontend developing) and here is the bad code practice in this project: